pfranchini/SuperNEMO-LazarusModule/README.md

 Paolo Franchini 2020 - p.franchini@imperial.ac.uk

-SuperNEMO module for removing hits in order to study dead cells in the Tracker.
+SuperNEMO module to resuscitate hits in order to improve the reconstruction in the Tracker.

 The module removes tracker hits from the simulated data correspondent to a list of dead cells in the tracker.
 The list can be randomly generated or read from a text file.